amosproj/amos2021ws04-auto-panelist-detection/README.md

 These files also include the corresponding labels.

 The benchmarks can be run for different scaled versions of the given images.
 The image scales can be set by changing the `IMG_SCLAE` parameter in the `Implementation/benchmark.py` file.

+## Generate Statistics
+User statistic can be generated based on the logged data using the following command:

+    cd Implementation/statistics
+    python calculate_statistics.py

+This stores various user statistics in the `Implementation/statistics` directory.
+It also shows plots with the generated data.

 For more information click [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).